PrismLauncher/PrismLauncher/README.md

 * Indent with 4 space unless it's in a submodule.
 * Keep lists (of arguments, parameters, initializers...) as lists, not paragraphs.
 It should either read from top to bottom, or left to right.
 Not both.

 ## Translations
 Translations can be done [on crowdin](https://translate.multimc.org).
 Please avoid making direct pull requests to the translations repository.

-## Forking/Redistributing/Custom builds policy
-We keep Launcher open source because we think it's important to be able to see the source code for a project like this, and we do so using the Apache license.

-Part of the reason for using the Apache license is that we don't want people using the "MultiMC" name when redistributing the project.
-This means people must take the time to go through the source code and remove all references to "MultiMC", including but not limited to the project icon and the title of windows, (no *MultiMC-fork* in the title).

-Apache covers reasonable use for the name - a mention of the project's origins in the About dialog and the license is acceptable.
-However, it should be abundantly clear that the project is a fork *without* implying that you have our blessing.

 ## License
 Copyright &copy; 2013-2021 MultiMC Contributors